learningmatter-mit/NeuralForceField/README.md

 # Neural Force Field

-The Neural Force Field (NFF) code is an API based on SchNet [1-4].
+The Neural Force Field (NFF) code is an API based on SchNet [1-4] and DimeNet [5].
 It provides an interface to train and evaluate neural networks for force fields.

 This code repository is developed at Learning Matter Lab (lead by prof. Rafael Gomez-Bombarelli) at MIT.
 Please do not distribute.